Eliya-G/book-scraper/README.md

-The purpose of this repository is to display my method for fully scrapping <a href="https://books.toscrape.com/">books.toscrape.com</a>.
+The purpose of this repository is to display my method for fully scrapping [books.toscrape.com](https://books.toscrape.com/).

 The output of the scrapper a CSV file though it can easily route it to a database.